pirate/wireguard-docs/README.md

  - peer is a relay server that can bounce VPN traffic to all other peers `AllowedIPs = 10.0.0.1/24`

- - peer is a relay server that bounces all internet & VPN traffic (like a proxy) `AllowedIPs = 0.0.0.0/0,::/0`
+ - peer is a relay server that bounces all internet & VPN traffic (like a proxy), including IPv6 `AllowedIPs = 0.0.0.0/0,::/0`

  - peer is a relay server that routes to itself and only one other peer